How to Get Rid of Bats in the Attic

 How to Get Rid of Bats

-The first thing you should know about how to get rid of bats is that they cannot be removed with poison.
+The first thing you should know about how to get rid of bats in your attic is that they cannot be removed with poison.
 In most states, it’s actually illegal to poison bats because of their contribution to the ecosystem.
+Any pest control method you choose needs to be non-lethal.

 Female bats seek dark, enclosed areas that resemble caves for raising their pups when their natural habitats become overpopulated.
 Attics make a great alternative home.
 Because the pups are born anywhere from late April to early June, bat removal cannot occur during the summer, since the pups cannot fly.